 The Board, its committees and individual directors are assessed with respect to their effectiveness and contribution to the Corporation through a survey completed by each director of the Board.
-That survey is designed to rate the Board's effectiveness by surveying a range of issues, including the efficacy of the Corporation's strategic planning process and monitoring thereof, the effectiveness of the Corporation's compliance and controls, the CEO's performance and the linkage to compensation, succession planning, the appropriateness of the directors' level of engagement with management, the process for selection and evaluation of director candidates, committee structure and general Board practices.
+That survey is designed to rate the Board's effectiveness by surveying a range of issues, including the efficacy of the Corporation's strategic planning process and monitoring thereof, the effectiveness of the Corporation's compliance and controls, the CEO's performance and the linkage to compensation, Board and committee succession planning, the appropriateness of the directors' level of engagement with management, the process for selection and evaluation of director candidates, committee structure and general Board practices.
 It includes a director peer evaluation, a self-evaluation, a review of the director skills matrix and questions about the effectiveness of the Board as a whole.

-The skill set of each director is reviewed by the chair of the Corporate Governance and Nomination Committee and discussed with individual directors, where appropriate, to consider each director's individual contributions and identify training and education opportunities.
-The full results of each survey are reviewed by the Corporate Governance and Nomination Committee and then presented to the Board of Directors for discussion, with further action taken to remedy outstanding concerns, if any.
+The skill set of each director is reviewed by the CGN Committee Chair and is discussed with individual directors, where appropriate, to consider each director's individual contributions and identify training and education opportunities.
+The full results of each survey are reviewed by the CGN Committee and then presented to the Board for discussion, with further action taken to remedy outstanding concerns, if any.